Yellow-green grosbeak

-The yellow-green grosbeak (Caryothraustes canadensis) is a species of grosbeak in the family Cardinalidae.
+The yellow-green grosbeak (Caryothraustes canadensis) is a species of bird in the family Cardinalidae, the cardinals, grosbeaks, and “tanager” allies.
+It is found in Brazil, Colombia, French Guiana, Guyana, Panama, Suriname, and Venezuela.

-Taxonomy
+Taxonomy and systematics

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the yellow-green grosbeak in his Ornithologie based on a specimen collected in Cayenne in French Guiana.
 He used the French name Le Gros-bec de Cayenne and the Latin name Coccothraustes Cayanensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
-When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition he added 240 species that had been previously described by Brisson.
-One of these was the yellow-green grosbeak.
-Linnaeus included a terse description, used the binomial name Loxia canadensis and cited Brisson's work.
+When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition he added 240 species that had been previously described by Brisson including the yellow-green grosbeak.
+Linnaeus included a terse description, used the binomial Loxia canadensis, and cited Brisson's work.
 Linnaeus mistakenly claimed that the species occurred in Canada rather than Cayenne and introduced the specific name canadensis for Canada where the bird does not occur.

-This species is now placed in the genus Caryothraustes that was introduced by the German naturalist Ludwig Reichenbach in 1850.
-There are four subspecies.
+The yellow-green grosbeak is now placed in the genus Caryothraustes that was introduced by the German naturalist Ludwig Reichenbach in 1850.
+According to most taxonomic systems it shares the genus with the black-faced grosbeak (C. poliogaster).
+However, BirdLife International's Handbook of the Birds of the World (HBW) also includes the crimson-collared grosbeak and the red-and-black grosbeak in the genus.
+The other systems assign them to the genus Periporphyrus.

+The yellow-green grosbeak has these four subspecies: